Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union

-The value added by the LMU laid in its ability to restore order to the bimetallic systems of its member states and to institutionalize such monetary framework, thereby helping to stabilize expectations regarding the maintenance of coinage standards.
+The value added by the LMU lay precisely in its ability to restore order to the bimetallic systems of its member states and to institutionalize such monetary framework, thereby helping to stabilize expectations regarding the maintenance of coinage standards.
 These standards had been repeatedly disrupted by fluctuations in the relative prices of gold and silver around the mid-19\textsuperscript{th} century, which had triggered recurrent unilateral—--and thus uncoordinated—--adjustments to national monetary systems \citep{Einaudi:00}.
 However, around the mid-1870s, the credibility of bimetallism collapsed \citep{FlandreauOosterlinck:12,Meissner:15}, marked by a steep drop in silver’s value.
 This undermined the very basis of the LMU: the fixed gold-to-silver ratio became untenable, forcing members to limit and later suspend free silver coinage (1873-1874).
 As investors were quickly pricing in the world predominance of the gold standard, the LMU eventually kept trying to adapt to a changing world.
 However, later reforms only further signaled its emerging weaknesses.
 Although the LMU officially ended in 1927, the Union had become dysfunctional much earlier \citep{Gillard:17}.

-Previous studies suggest that the LMU's effects on trade were either negligible or, at best, modest \citep{Flandreau:00, Timini:18}, a finding that contrasts sharply with the consistently positive trade effects attributed to other pre-WWI fixed exchange-rate regimes, such as the gold standard \citep{LopezCordovaMeissner:03, EstevadeordalFrantzTaylor:03, MitchenerShizumeWeidenmier:10, Badia-MiroCamposTimini:25}.
-Studies on the gold standard have adopted theory-consistent specifications of gravity models, incorporating the latest advances in the literature, and have adopted a more rigorous approach in defining the control group by accounting for other existing currency regimes.
-This consideration, however, is especially important during the early years of the LMU, when silver, bimetallic, and gold standards coexisted.\footnote{From the mid-1870s onward, alternative regimes became secondary, and most countries were either on gold or on paper.
-Therefore the control group for gold standard estimates, whose sample usually start around 1870, is not sensible to the inclusion of other currency standards as controls, as shown in \citet{Badia-MiroCamposTimini:25}.}
+Previous studies suggest that the LMU's effects on trade were either negligible or, at best, modest \citep{Flandreau:00, Timini:18}, a finding that contrasts with the consistently positive trade effects attributed to other pre-WWI fixed exchange-rate regimes, such as the gold standard \citep{LopezCordovaMeissner:03, EstevadeordalFrantzTaylor:03, MitchenerShizumeWeidenmier:10, Badia-MiroCamposTimini:25}.
+This contrast is informative because the gold standard, like the LMU, was not a modern currency union: countries retained national currencies, central banks, and political and financial sovereignty, and the system relied on credibility and convertibility rather than on a common monetary authority \citep{ORourkeTaylor:13}.
+The relevant empirical question is therefore whether LMU membership raised trade relative to pairs without a shared monetary standard, after accounting for other common regimes.